Technology

 |

-Average costs are £197 a week full time for a child under two, and £193 a week for a child over two.
+Average costs for 25 hours of care are £110 a week full time for a child under two, and £109 for a child over two.

 |

 Costs vary.
-A live-out nanny is entitled to the national minimum wage.
+A live-out nanny is entitled to the national minimum wage and on average 25 hours a week will cost between £240-£375.

 |